danicat/pacgo/step07/README.md

 }
 ```

+## Task 04: Game over and pills

 As an added bonus, let's add a game over sprite within the game over condition.
-Note that this will work only if your `printScreen` call is at the beginning of the game loop before anything else is processed:

 ```go
 // check game over